melissaharijanto/Travel-Log/docs/features/viewing-itineraries.md

 {: .no_toc}

 - View them through the `Featured` page.
 To navigate to this page, click the `Featured` button in the bottom tab navigator.
 Every time you open the application, Travel Log will recommend three random itineraries that you can explore.
-- If you have a specific itinerary you want to find, simply go to the `Home` page and enter the code in the `View your friend's itineary` section.
+- If you have a specific itinerary you want to find, simply go to the `Home` page and enter the code in the `View a friend's itinerary` section.